OSHA 2025 Contractor Safety Responsibilities

 Clarifying Contractor Responsibilities

-General contractors and project owners are now explicitly responsible for ensuring all subcontractors comply with OSHA’s rules.
-Employers must verify certifications, review safety programs, and document all communication related to hazard prevention.
+General contractors and project owners are responsible for ensuring all subcontractors comply with the new rules.
+Employers have a lot to verify.
+They have to verify certifications, review safety programs, and document all communication.

-D&O Crane provides contractors with proof of operator certifications, inspection logs, and safety documentation before arriving on-site.
-This transparency supports compliance for both D&O and the controlling employer.
+D&O Crane provides contractors with proof of operator records, inspection logs, and safety proof before arriving on-site.
+This keeps compliance for all parties.

 Communication and Coordination Requirements

-The updated standard emphasizes communication between all parties before and during operations.
-Contractors must hold pre-job coordination meetings to review site hazards, responsibilities, and control measures.
+The updated standard mandates communication between all parties before and during operations.
+Contractors must hold pre-job meetings to review site hazards.
+They also need to review responsibilities and control measures.

 D&O Crane participates in every pre-lift and project coordination meeting.
-Our team ensures that rigging, crane placement, and lift plans align with site-wide safety policies.
+Our team ensures that rigging, crane placement, and lift plans align with all safety policies.

 For guidance, see OSHA’s Safety and Health Programs in Construction.